Overview

 What Will We Be Designing?

-Siftr efficiently sifts through the overwhelming content landscape, saving users from the frustration of wasting time settling for mediocre titles.
+Efficiency - Siftr cuts through overwhelming content, saving users from wasting time on mediocre titles.

-Siftr serves as a guide, not the hero, swiftly directing users to content they'll truly love.
+Guidance - Siftr acts as a guide, not the hero, directing users to content they’ll truly love.

-Siftr enables users to dive right into watching something they'll enjoy without the hassle of endless searching.
+Ease - Siftr helps users dive straight into something enjoyable without endless searching.

 Design